 Design for reliability becomes also mandatory for reducing power dissipation, as voltage reduction, often used to reduce power, strongly affects reliability by reducing noise margins and thus the sensitivity to soft errors and EMI, and by increasing circuit delays and thus the severity of timing faults.
 There is also a strong relation between Design for Reliability and Design for Security, as security attacks are often fault-based.

 The International Symposium on On-Line Testing and Robust System Design (IOLTS) is an established forum for presenting novel ideas and experimental data on these areas.
-The Symposium is sponsored by the IEEE Council on Electronic Design Automation (CEDA) and by the IEEE Computer Society Test Technology Technical Council (TTTC).
-The 2021 edition is organized by the Politecnico di Torino, the University of Athens, the TIMA Laboratory, and iRoC Technologies.
+The Symposium is sponsored by the IEEE Council on Electronic Design Automation (CEDA) and by the IEEE Computer Society Test Technology Technical Community (TTTC).
+The 2024 edition is organized by the Inria Centre at Rennes University and University of Rennes.